- Connect to CCPL

 What are my obligations in using the InterLibrary Loan service?

 Borrowing materials from another institution is a privilege.
 Patrons are expected to honor any use restrictions stipulated by the lending library, including the prompt return of items borrowed.
-Patrons are also expected to leave the yellow or pink book band on the items at all times.
+Patrons are also expected to leave the book band on the item(s) at all times.
 Repeated abuse of these privileges could result in their revocation.